Graphic design and image resolution

-Ever been confused as to why your designer or printer is asking for a high resolution (high res) image or unclear as to how to tell if the image you have is or is not high res?
+Ever been confused as to why your designer or printer is asking for a high resolution (high res) image when it looks fine on your screen, or unclear as to how to tell if the image you have is or is not high res?

 Comparing a high resolution image with a low resolution image is like comparing chalk and cheese.
 One can make your printed marketing materials sing whereas the other will reduce the impact of your carefully crafted text by coming out fuzzy.